jesperancinha/buy-odd-polymer/README.md

 ---

-# From the starter kit:
+# From the starter kit

 ## Firing up a server using Python